The Rt. Rev. Michael Buerkel Hunn

-The Rev. Canon Michael Buerkel Hunn grew up in New Mexico and Texas.
-In twenty years of ordained ministry he has served as a parish priest, a school chaplain, college chaplain, and Canon to Bishop Michael Curry.
-He currently serves as Canon to the Presiding Bishop for Ministry within The Episcopal Church, is Director of Communications, and oversees other key departments.
+The Rt.
+Rev. Michael Buerkel Hunn grew up in New Mexico and Texas.
+In over twenty years of ordained ministry he has served as a parish priest, a school chaplain, college chaplain, and Canon to Bishop Michael Curry.
+He served as Canon to the Presiding Bishop for Ministry within The Episcopal Church, was Director of Communications, and oversaw other key departments.
 He led Bishop Curry’s transition team and led a staff-wide restructure and culture transformation process.
-He supports the Presiding Bishop’s ministry in 108 dioceses and 16 countries.
+He supported the Presiding Bishop’s ministry in 108 dioceses and 16 countries.

 As a lecturer, keynote speaker, and preacher, he has spoken on subjects such as public speaking, non-violent communication, canon law, stewardship, and non-violent approaches to conversations about race.
 He brings fresh ideas to traditional subjects.

 Ordained in 1996, Bishop Hunn first served The Kent School in Connecticut as chaplain, head baseball coach, and chair of the Theology Department.
 He went on to serve as senior associate rector of the Church of the Holy Comforter in Kenilworth, Illinois and as Episcopal chaplain to Davidson College and associate rector of St. Alban’s, Davidson, North Carolina.